johavik/norwegian-mac-keyboard/README.md

-Keyboard definition for Apple's Norwegian wireless aluminium keyboard.
+Keyboard definition for Apple's Norwegian wireless aluminum keyboard.

 For use with Keyboard Layout Creator 1.4